cdktf/cdktf-provider-datadog/docs/syntheticsTest.typescript.md

 - *Type:* boolean | cdktf.IResolvable

 Whether the value of this variable will be obfuscated in test results.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.30.0/docs/resources/synthetics_test#secure SyntheticsTest#secure}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.31.0/docs/resources/synthetics_test#secure SyntheticsTest#secure}

 ---